ohkami-rs/serdev/README.md

 }
 ```

 ## Attribute

 - `#[serde(validate = "function")]`

   Perform validation by the function just after deserializing finished.
-The function must be callable as `fn(&self) -> Result<(), impl Display>`.
+The function must be callable as `fn(&self) -> Result<(), impl Display>`.\
   Errors are converted to `String` internally and passed to `serde::de::Error::custom`.

 - `#[serde(validate(by = "function", error = "Type"))]`

-  Use given `Type` for validation error instead of `String`.
-This will be preferred when you need performance even for error cases.
-The function must explicitly return `Result<(), Type>`.
+  Use given `Type` for validation error without conversion.
+The function must explicitly return `Result<(), Type>`.\
+  For **no-std** use, this is the only way supported.
+Also, this will be preferred when you need better performance even in error cases.

 Both `"function"` and `"Type"` accept path like `"crate::utils::validate"`.

 ## License